AwalaApp/specs/README.md

 This repository contains all the specifications part of [Relaynet](https://relaynet.link/).

-The main specs are:
+The following specifications provide the foundation of the network and are therefore the top priority of the project.
+At this point, the best way to contribute to the project is by providing feedback on these specs.

 - [RS-000 (Relaynet Core)](rs000-core.md) defines the foundation of the protocol suite.
+If you are new to Relaynet, this is the place to start.
 - [RS-001 (RAMF)](rs001-ramf.md) defines the _Relaynet Abstract Message Format_, an efficient binary format used to serialize messages.
 - [RS-002 (Relaynet PKI)](rs002-pki.md) defines how to use the certificates for endpoints and gateways.
-- [RS-003 (Key Agreement)](rs003-key-agreement.md) defines the key agreement protocol to establish and protect sessions between two gateways or two endpoints.
+- [RS-003 (Key Agreement)](rs003-key-agreement.md) defines the key agreement protocol to establish and protect sessions.

-[_Cargo relay bindings_](rs000-core.md#cargo-relay-binding) are used to establish _cargo relay connections_ (CRCs) -- the transport medium for gateways to exchange _cargoes_ through a _relayer_.
-The following bindings are available:

-- [RS-004 (CoSocket)](rs004-cosocket.md): Cargo relay over TCP/Unix Sockets.
-This is a purpose-built Layer 7 protocol, and the most efficient binding for CRCs.
-- [RS-015 (CoWebSocket)](rs015-cowebsocket.md): Cargo relay over WebSockets.
-An alternative to CoSocket, to lower the barrier to adopt Relaynet.

-[_Parcel delivery bindings_](rs000-core.md#parcel-delivery-binding) are used to establish _parcel delivery connections_ (PDCs) -- The transport medium for an endpoint and a gateway to exchange _parcels_.
-The following bindings are available:

-- [RS-005 (PoSocket)](rs005-posocket.md): Parcel delivery over TCP/Unix Sockets, for internal PDCs.
-This is a purpose-built Layer 7 protocol, and the most efficient binding for internal PDCs.
-- [RS-016 (PoWebSocket)](rs016-powebsocket.md): Parcel delivery over WebSockets, for internal PDCs.
-An alternative to PoSocket, to lower the barrier to adopt Relaynet
-- [RS-007 (PoHTTP)](rs007-pohttp.md): Parcel delivery over HTTP, for external PDCs.
-- [RS-009 (PogRPC)](rs009-pogrpc.md): Parcel delivery over gRPC, for external PDCs.

-Other specs:

-- [RS-012 (Service Integration Scale)](rs012-service-integration.md) categorizes the degrees to which Relaynet can be integrated in a service.
+- [RS-004 (CoSocket)](rs004-cosocket.md) is the part of the technology that helps transport the data using alternative methods like sneakernets.
+- [RS-016 (PoWebSocket)](rs016-powebsocket.md) defines a protocol that connects applications to the Relaynet network.
+- [RS-007 (PoHTTP)](rs007-pohttp.md) defines a protocol that connects Relaynet to the Internet.
 - [RS-014 (Ping)](rs014-ping.md) defines a trivial service to test end-to-end the implementation and integration of Relaynet components.

+On the other hand, [RS-012 (Service Integration Scale)](rs012-service-integration.md) categorizes the degrees to which Relaynet can be integrated in a service.
+This can be useful to understand the vision of the project and how future applications could be built on top of Relaynet.

+The following documents are placeholders for future extensions:

-- [RS-010](rs010-pdc-browser.md) defines a JavaScript interface that browsers or browser extensions can expose to make it easier and safer for client-side apps to send and receive parcels.
+- [RS-010](rs010-pdc-browser.md) will define a JavaScript interface that browsers or browser extensions can expose to make it easier and safer for client-side apps to send and receive parcels.
-- [RS-011 (AsyncRPC)](rs011-asyncrpc.md) defines a service that encapsulates RPCs in Relaynet messages.
+- [RS-011 (AsyncRPC)](rs011-asyncrpc.md) will define a service that encapsulates RPCs in Relaynet messages.
 Only meant as a steppingstone until the actual service supports Relaynet.
-- [RS-013 (Message Broadcast)](rs013-pubsub.md) adds support for the [Publish-Subscribe pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PublishSubscribeChannel.html) in Relaynet.
+- [RS-013 (Message Broadcast)](rs013-pubsub.md) will add support for the [Publish-Subscribe pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PublishSubscribeChannel.html).